jintonic/geant4/cpp/README.md

 ## Use CMake to Generate Makefile or Its Equivalence

 It takes time to learn [how to write a proper Makefile].
-The Windows operating system doesn't use Makefiles.
-Another program, [CMake][], can be used to generate Makefiles or their equivalence on a Windows computer.
+The Windows operating system doesn't even use Makefiles.
+Another program, [CMake][], can be used to generate Makefiles on Linux and Mac, or their equivalence in a Windows computer.
 Instructions for the `cmake` command are written in a file called [CMakeLists.txt][].
 They are easier to learn and more human-readable than Makefiles.
 The usage of `cmake` in a Linux or Mac terminal goes like

 ```sh
 # create a folder, build/, and generate Makefiles in it